 - Sriracha: I used Fix hot sauce, but any brand works.
 It is what gives this peanut tofu the spicy flavor but could be substituted for gochujang.

-- Sugar: Can be replaced with 1 Tbsp maple syrup or 2 Tbsp coconut sugar to keep this dish refined-sugar free
+- Sugar: Can be replaced with 1 tablespoon maple syrup or 2 tablespoon coconut sugar to keep this dish refined-sugar free

 - Black vinegar: While black vinegar has a really uique flavor and adds a lot of depth of flavor to this sauce, it can be substituted 1:1 with rice wine vinegar or even lime juice for a similar flavor.